FourTech-Solutions/dynapharm_kenya/README.md

-# dynapharm_kenya
+# meet_kenya
-An android application that will enable the customers to recruit other customers under their name to enable them gain out of this
+An android application that will enable the farmers to know their customers and interact through chatting